librenms/librenms/doc/Extensions/Services.md

 does with Host Groups.
 Known as Device Groups in LibreNMS.
 They are applied devices that belong to the specified Device Group.

-Use the Apply buttons to manually create Services for the Service Template.
+Use the Apply buttons to manually create or update Services for the Service Template.
 Use the Remove buttons to manually remove Services for the Service Template.

-When you Edit a Service Template, and hit Apply, all relevant changes are pushed to existing Services previously created.
+After you Edit a Service Template, and then use Apply, all relevant changes are pushed to existing Services previously created.

 You can also enable Service Templates Auto Discovery to have Services